Geographic coordinate system: Geodetic datum

+Datums may be global, meaning that they represent the whole Earth, or they may be regional, meaning that they represent an ellipsoid best-fit to only a portion of the Earth.
+Examples of global datums include the several realizations of WGS 84 (with the 2D datum ensemble EPSG:4326 with 2 meter accuracy as identifier) used for the Global Positioning System, and the several realizations of the International Terrestrial Reference System and Frame (such as ITRF2020 with subcentimeter accuracy), which takes into account continental drift and crustal deformation.

-Local datums chosen by a national cartographical organization include the North American Datum, the European ED50, and the British OSGB36.
+Datums with a regional fit of the ellipsoid that are chosen by a national cartographical organization include the North American Datums, the European ED50, and the British OSGB36.
 Given a location, the datum provides the latitude $\phi$ and longitude $\lambda$.
 In the United Kingdom there are three common latitude, longitude, and height systems in use.
 WGS 84 differs at Greenwich from the one used on published maps OSGB36 by approximately 112 m.
-The military system ED50, used by NATO, differs from about 120 m to 180 m.
+ED50 differs from about 120 m to 180 m.

-The latitude and longitude on a map made against a local datum may not be the same as one obtained from a GPS receiver.
-Converting coordinates from one datum to another requires a datum transformation such as a Helmert transformation, although in certain situations a simple translation may be sufficient.

-In popular GIS software, data projected in latitude/longitude is often represented as a Geographic Coordinate System.
-For example, data in latitude/longitude if the datum is the North American Datum of 1983 is denoted by 'GCS North American 1983'.
+Points on the Earth's surface move relative to each other due to continental plate motion, subsidence, and diurnal Earth tidal movement caused by the Moon and the Sun.
+This daily movement can be as much as a meter.
+Continental movement can be up to 10 cm a year, or 10 m in a century.
+A weather system high-pressure area can cause a sinking of 5 mm.
+Scandinavia is rising by 1 cm a year as a result of the melting of the ice sheets of the last ice age, but neighboring Scotland is rising by only 0.2 cm.
+These changes are insignificant if a regional datum is used, but are statistically significant if a global datum is used.

 Length of a degree

-On the GRS 80 or WGS 84 spheroid at sea level at the Equator, one latitudinal second measures 30.715 meters, one latitudinal minute is 1843 meters and one latitudinal degree is 110.6 kilometers.
+On the GRS 80 or WGS 84 spheroid at sea level at the Equator, one latitudinal second measures 30.715 m, one latitudinal minute is 1843 m and one latitudinal degree is 110.6 km.
 The circles of longitude, meridians, meet at the geographical poles, with the west–east width of a second naturally decreasing as latitude increases.
-On the Equator at sea level, one longitudinal second measures 30.92 meters, a longitudinal minute is 1855 meters and a longitudinal degree is 111.3 kilometers.
-At 30° a longitudinal second is 26.76 meters, at Greenwich (51°28′38″N) 19.22 meters, and at 60° it is 15.42 meters.
+On the Equator at sea level, one longitudinal second measures 30.92 m, a longitudinal minute is 1855 m and a longitudinal degree is 111.3 km.
+At 30° a longitudinal second is 26.76 m, at Greenwich (51°28′38″N) 19.22 m, and at 60° it is 15.42 m.